camm73/rtl8822bu/README.md

 # 8822BU for Linux

+This repo is obsolete.
+Try this instead (https://github.com/cilynx/rtl88x2bu)

 Note: I no longer have a device that requires this driver, thus no guarantees that it still works, only that it compiles on my machine.

 Driver for 802.11ac USB Adapter with